Fiscal2/Fiscal2/README.md

 ## Hi everyone 👋

-- ⚡ My name is Zac and I'm living in the Metro Detroit Area
+- ⚡ My name is Zac and I'm currently living in the Metro Detroit Area
 - 🔭 I’m currently working on developing my skills in Javascript
 - 🌱 I’m currently learning Javascript, HTML5, CSS, and Bootstrap CSS Library.